RobloxHackingProject/Roblox-Instance-to-luau/README.md

 * BrickColorValue
 * Folder
 * Tool
+* Sound
+* SoundGroup
+* Script
+* LocalScript
+* SpawnLocation
+* MeshPart

 # How to use
-1) Run this code in the Roblox studio command bar. `local folder = Instance.new('Folder', workspace) folder.Name = 'Source'`
-2) Copy the code from 'script.lua'
-3) Create a new script inside the serverscriptservice
-4) Remove the print script and paste the code from step 2
+1) Download and install the plugin here: https://www.roblox.com/library/12389549883
+2) Inside the plugin tab inside of studio click on "Instance to Luau".
+3) A floating menu will now appear, inside of here there are four buttons.
+4) Press the "Create convertion folder" button, you can now find a folder called "Source" inside the workspace.
-5) Put your instances that are supported into the 'Source' folder
+5) Put the instances you want to convert into the "Source" folder.
-6) Run the game
+6) Click on the "Convert Instances" button.
-7) Go to workspace and copy the saved value from the 'Output' instance saved in the workspace
+7) A script will be made, you can find it inside the ReplicatedStorage.

 # Limitations
-This script currently only supports the instances listed at the beginning.
+This plugin currently only supports the instances listed at the beginning.

-You can not give the child the same name as the parent or give the parent the same name as the child as this will break the output.

-This script will output a broken script when a texture property is left empty. (this can be prevented by disabling the texture property in the scripts settings.)
+This plugin will output a broken script when a texture property is left empty.